Ngizim people: Traditional leaders

 The traditional ruler of the Ngizim people is the Mai Potiskum, whose stool is located in Potiskum.
 Like most traditional rulers in northern Nigeria, Mai Potiskum is also the foremost Islamic leader among his people.

 Potiskum town

-Concerning their more recent history, during the period of the Fulani Jihad specifically in 1808, a group of N'gizim under the leadership of Bauya left Mugni as a result of an attack on Birni N'gazargamu by the Fulani Jihadi terrorists.
+Concerning their more recent history, during the period of the Fulani Jihad specifically in 1808, a group of N'gizim under the leadership of Bauya left Mugni as a result of an attack on Birni N'gazargamu by the Fulani Jihadists.
 They took a south course to the Kaisala area.
 On arrival, Bauya and his group helped the inhabitants of Kaisala repulse an attack on them by the N'gazar (branch of Ngizim) of Daura (Dawura).
 After a counter-attack on Daura and its conquest, Bauya founded his own section of settlement and called it "Pataskum" which was corrupted by Europeans to "Potiskum".
 The word "Pataskum" is an Ngizim phrase meaning forest of "Skum" trees.
 "Pata" meaning forest in the Ngizim language and "Skum" is a type of tree found abundantly in the area at the time of founding Potiskum town.